The Lygon Arms

 When searching for a hotel that seamlessly weaves flawless service, authentic dcor and incredible cuisine into one destination, look no further than Lygon Arms.
 As you rock up to Lygon Arms you will notice your location is absolutely perfect, right off of the high street in Broadway!
 Plenty of kitschy stores, boutiques, cafs and restaurants surround you offering plenty of options to fill your days and evenings with.
 The hotel has a very warm and comfortable feel with cosy fireplaces and an inviting bar.
 Make sure you visit the brasserie style restaurant, buzzing with people even on week nights.
 My number one pick is the cheese souffl to start, it's absolutely mouth-watering and to finish the classic sticky toffee pudding or one of the talented chefs rotating ice cream and sorbet collections.
-Once you have delighted your taste buds, steal away to the leisure center with a massive mosaic pool, a jacuzzi, sauna and a steam room.
-A small gym is available as well for those looking to stay in shape on vacation or take an opportunity to visit the High Street.
+Once you have delighted your taste buds, steal away to the leisure centre with a massive mosaic pool, a jacuzzi, sauna and a steam room.
+A small gym is available as well for those looking to stay in shape on holiday or take an opportunity to visit the High Street.
 At night its tree lined streets are clad with fairy lighting.

 A day in Oxford

 There is so much to see in wonderful Oxford - this is 'the city of dreaming spires' and your private guide will show you the highlights.
 Home to the oldest university in the English-speaking world, Oxford is packed with history and stunning architecture.

 The Cotswolds are rural England at its best, and a day spent exploring the ancient, honey-coloured limestone villages of Oxfordshire and Gloucestershire, set amongst rolling sheep-dotted hills, stone-walled fields and country inns is simply magical.